Taxation of international executives

 U.S. residents are required to report the receipt of large gifts from foreign sources if the aggregate amount of gifts exceeds certain thresholds.

 U.S. persons are required to report information regarding their interest in foreign financial accounts if the balance in all such accounts exceeds USD 10,000, on any day during the year.
 No tax is assessed on the account balances, but significant penalties can be assessed for non-disclosure.
-The report is made on FinCEN Report 114, Report of Foreign Bank and Financial Accounts, commonly referred to as the FBAR, which is due on June 30 following the end of the tax year, beginning with the 2016 FBAR whis is filed in 2017, the due date for FBAR reporting will change from June 30 to April 15 to coincide with the due date for filing individual income tax return Individuals who have a FBAR reporting requirement may request an extension to October 15 for tax years beginning on or after January 1, 2016.
+The report is made on FinCEN Report 114, Report of Foreign Bank and Financial Accounts, commonly referred to as the FBAR, which is due on April 15 of the following year, with an automatic six-month extension available (the same due dates as the individual income tax return; however forms for 2015 and prior were due June 30 of the following year with no extensions).
 This form is not included with the federal individual income tax return; rather it must be filed electronically with the U.S. Treasury Department.

-U.S. taxpayers who invest in a passive foreign investment company (PFIC), such as a foreign mutual fund, must report their ownership interest annually with their tax return on Form 8621, Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.
+U.S. taxpayers who invest in a passive foreign investment company (PFIC), such as a foreign mutual fund, must report their ownership interest annually with their tax return on Form 8621 (PDF 136 KB), Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund.
 Investment in a PFIC may result in additional taxes and interest charges may be due, which are calculated on Form 8621, on which certain elections can also be made with respect to PFIC interests.

 The following countries have a double taxation treaty with the United States.